ESCAPE THE

 Custom skills for Claude Code

 Package domain expertise into reusable slash commands.
-Write skills for source verification, FOIA requests, and beat-specific workflows.
+Write skills for data processing, content workflows, and beat-specific tasks.

 CLI workflows for newsrooms